-- School visits are organised, where possible, to enhance and extend learning; - Local resources, such as Jane Green (astronomer) are used to support units of work; - Each year the school participates in National Science Week; - Each KS1 and 2 classroom has a 'Science Working Wall' to promote and celebrate science and encourage independence in learning.
-It will contain relevant information for current teaching including key scientific vocabulary, questions, success ladder, targets, results from experiments and celebratory work.
+- School visits and visitors are organised, where possible, to enhance and extend learning; - Local resources, such as Jane Green (astronomer) are used to support units of work; - Each year the school participates in National Science Week; - Each KS1 and 2 classroom has a 'Science Working Wall' to promote and celebrate science and encourage independence in learning.
+It will contain relevant information for current teaching including key scientific vocabulary, questions, success ladder, targets, results from experiments and celebratory work. - A whole school science display promotes and celebrates 'working scientifically' skills.
+It will contain photographs, written work or quotes that reflect the learning during the current term's science topic.